German, if all its complexities don't break you first, can open up many doors for:

 In serving the public regardless of university or college enrollment, our classes do not count for university or college credit, but they can help with preparation for language exemption or proficiency exams.
 Language classes outside of university departments are a great option to save on tuition depending on your degree requirements.

 Is there any documentation after taking the class?

 Yes!
 Upon completion, please write to email@example.com to request a certificate of completion.
-In order to be elligible for a certificate, the student must complete the course with less than three absences.
+In order to be eligible for a certificate, the student must complete the course with fewer than three absences.

 What does a remote class look like?

 We are using Zoom, in accordance with all of NYU's remote instructions, but do not fear, every class is 100% instructor-led.
 We wouldn't der leave you alone in the face of this language-learning journey.

 Zoom has a free version here.
 Our instructors will be using a licensed version by NYU and will send links to all registered students before the class starts.

 Our regular courses are 2.5 hours long, and our special/conversation courses are 2 hours long.
 Of course, there's a 10-15 minute break :)

 Throughout the class experience, you'll be able to see your instructor and classmates.
 Your instructor will be able to share material such as images and links via Zoom, create breakout sessions so that fewer students are grouped together to discuss amongst themselves (or do group exercises), and plenty more, such as create timed polls/questionnaires for lightning round-type games.
 The possibilities are truly endless with Zoom.

 Will you continue to use Zoom once classes can meet in person again?
 Will classes ever meet in person again?